 Did you know that psychometric tests are the main sifting tool for employers?
 And that more than 60% of candidates get rejected solely on a basis of their results in psychometric tests!

 Get your dream job with Citi first time.
-Check out recommendations and tips from the experts at Graduates First to pass Citi’s aptitude tests, interviews and their assessment center.
-We are a team of organizational psychologists and recruiters, who have worked for major test developers and multinationals, and our only goal is help you get the job.
+Check out step-by-step recommendations and tips from the experts at Graduates First to pass Citi’s aptitude tests, interviews and their assessment centre.
+We are a team of organisational psychologists and recruiters, who have worked for major test developers and multinationals, and our only goal is help you get the job.

 Citi’s job applications and assessment process is divided into 5 stages:

 At this stage, you will be asked fill in the online application form.
 Make sure you give all the necessary information, as this will form a basis for any future references.
 Do spend some extra time to make sure that this form will reflect both – you as a person, but also as an ideal candidate for Citi.

 You will be required to provide details of your education history, academic results and relevant work experience.

 When it comes to submitting your completed application, earlier is always better – often candidates are assessed on a rolling basis, so submitting early increases your chances.
 Always double-check the application form for any mistakes before submission.

 Make sure you have a copy of all the information you have provided.
 You may be asked for details during the interview.
 Know your CV inside out.
 If the information in your application and information shared during the call are different, your application may be disregarded for future processing.

 Once your application has been screened and assessed positively, you will be invited to sit Citi’s online aptitude tests.

 The difficulty level of the Citi online tests will depend on the business area and position you applied to, so be sure to carefully read all the information in the aptitude test invite email.